 The report indicates a growth of 45.5% in online shopping each year, with the top online purchasing volume going to Victoria, Tasmania, and Queensland.

 Not taking full advantage of this post-pandemic trend is something that can leave you behind.
 There are online platforms that can host your store effectively, like Etsy, Shopify, Instagram or Facebook Marketplace.
-You can read more about the importance of cross-channel innovation in our recent article.

 Do your research

 Conducting market research is invaluable for your business as it gives you a snapshot of your industry.

 Overall, this research will give you a structured way of understanding the competition.
 For example, Business Victoria recommends the IBISWorld industry database as a useful resource to keep up with industry trends.

 The database indicates that market growth for online men’s clothing sales is expected to increase by 32.1% this year.
 This is invaluable knowledge which can help you tap into new audiences.

 If you’re running a clothing retail business, in addition to all your sewing and designing tools, you’ll need other equipment specific to your niche.

 For online boutiques, this can include mailers, postage and packaging, tags, and a system to keep track of your spending and sales.
 For those who have brick and mortar stores, you’re going to need space, and a point of sales (POS) system.
 There will be different systems for each unique business, from those that are inventory rich, to those that are keeping a close eye on their budget.